ykl1993/cdn/intl.en-US/User Guide/Domain Names/Video Service Configuration/Back-to-origin of range.md

 Back-to-origin of Range feature is optional and is disabled by default.
 You can change the configuration to enable it.

-1. Go toDomain Namepage，selete your domain name, and click **Manage**.
+1. Go toDomain Namepage,selete your domain name, and click **Manage**.
 2. Click **Modify Configuration** in **Video-related** \> **Back-to-origin of Range**.
 3. Select **Enable**、**Disable**or**Force**.